Why Your Part-Time University Job is Great for Your Career

-So don’t despair, if the only experience you can count on for your CV or interview is on the telephones at your SU or in a bar or coffee shop, here’s the top skills you will have picked up.
+So don't despair, if the only experience you can count on your resume or interview is on the telephones at your SU or in a bar or coffee shop, read the top skills you will have picked up.

-If you’ve successfully managed a work, social and academic life during your studies, then you’ve already displayed an ability to organise your time efficiently and effectively.
+If you've successfully managed a work, social and academic life during your studies, then you've already displayed an ability to organize your time efficiently and effectively.

-Perhaps just as important, it’ll display that you can communicate professionally and respectfully with your new colleagues.
-Make sure it’s clear on your CV that your job was customer facing, and they’ll know that you’ll have developed the ability to communicate.
+Perhaps just as important, it will display that you can communicate professionally and respectfully with your new colleagues.
+Make sure it's clear on your resume that your job was customer facing, and they'll know that you'll have developed the ability to communicate.

 Have you ever had a customer complaining to you at your bar or found yourself being shouted down the phone at?
 Then you've already got a wealth of problem-solving experience.